krishnan-r/sparkmonitor/docs/index.md

 - Interface for easier configuration of Spark Applications

 ### Deployment of Work Done
 The 'SparkMonitor' extension is packaged as a python pip package.
-It is availbale for download from [Github Releases](https://github.com/krishnan-r/sparkmonitor/releases).
+It is available for download from [Github Releases](https://github.com/krishnan-r/sparkmonitor/releases).

 #### Integration with CERN IT Infrastructure
 - The extension has been successfully integrated with a beta version of SWAN, a cloud version of JupyterHub that runs at CERN, based on docker containers.